JennEYoon/deep-learning/readme.md

     Back in 2018 when I first came across fast.ai, it was too hard for me to work through the notebooks because I didn't have the minimum required 1 year of focused coding experience in any language.
 I came across Jeremy Howard's interview again on YouTube, and it peaked my interest again.
 Now [8/2020] might be a good time to pick this up again.
 There is also a book form.
 It seems to be a good condensed and coordinated version of the video lectures.
 Andrew Ng's DeepLearning.AI series on Coursera.org is also helping.
 I can understand fast.ai notebooks much better, after doing Coursera's deep learning series.

    - https://www.youtube.com/watch?v=J6XcP4JOHmk&t=1s  Lex interview JH
-   - https://www.youtube.com/watch?v=ZMquKs-M4eE&t=377s  Radic, A student's perspective, learning DL on fast.ai
+   - https://www.youtube.com/watch?v=ZMquKs-M4eE&t=377s  Radec, A student's perspective, learning DL on fast.ai
    - https://www.youtube.com/watch?v=YlShTBwxN7k  SE interview JH

 Follow Radek: